-Completed RFQs are due by March 25, 2024 at 11:59 PM PST.
+Completed applications are due by Friday, November 1, 2024, at 11:59 PM PST.
+KCRHA advises completing the application documents several days prior to the deadline in case you encounter an issue with your internet connectivity, etc. We recommend you respond to each question in a Microsoft Word document, then upload to Smartsheet.
 KCRHA is not responsible for ensuring that applications are received by the deadline.
 KCRHA reserves the right to deny any applications submitted after the stated deadline.

-iii.
+ii.
 Determination of a Completed Application